AlexsLemonade/OpenScPCA-analysis/docs/software-platforms/aws/working-with-snapshots.md

 ## Creating a new virtual computer or disk from a snapshot

-1. Find the previous virtual computer or disk that contains the snapshot you would like to use for creating a new virtual computer or disk.
+1. Find the virtual computer or disk with the snapshot you would like to create a new virtual computer or disk from.
 Open up the snapshot drop-down menu and select the snapshot you would like to use.

 1. With the snapshot selected, use the `Actions` drop-down menu to select `Create virtual computer`.